 Situated in the Northeastern state, the national park is accessible from most of the major cities by air, train, and even road.

-By Air: The nearest airport to the national park is Mohanbari Airport in Dibrugarh, which is about 160 Km from the main attraction.
+The nearest airport to the national park is Mohanbari Airport in Dibrugarh, which is about 160 Km from the main attraction.
 While this airport is well connected by road to the Namdapha National Park, Guwahati Airport is better connected from Dibrugarh.

-By Train: The nearest railway station is Tinsukia Railway Station in Assam, which is situated around 140 Km from the national park.
+The nearest railway station is Tinsukia Railway Station in Assam, which is situated around 140 Km from the national park.
 Since the railway station is well connected by road to the park, you can take a taxi to reach the destination.

-By Road: The Namdapha National Park is well connected to all the major cities and places by road.
+The Namdapha National Park is well connected to all the major cities and places by road.
 Since there are a number of government and privately operated buses that ply everyday at this route at frequent intervals, you can opt for one if you’re looking for a road journey.
 If not bus, you can also hire a taxi or drive yourself, if a long road trip thrills you.
 The route from Dibrugarh to Miao goes via Tinsukia, Digboi, Margherita, Ledo, Jagun, Namchik, and Kharsang, wherein the drive takes about six hours to reach the place.

 Tips for visiting the Namdapha National Park

 - Since it is the third largest national park in India in terms of size, make sure you carry a Namdapha National Park map with you during your trip.

 - Prefer wearing sturdy shoes as they are more comfortable for trekking and walking in the park.